Morris Chang

 Bachelor of Arts/Science, Massachusetts Institute of Technology; Master of Science, Massachusetts Institute of Technology; Ph.D, Stanford University

-- Morris Chang founded Taiwan Semiconductor Manufacturing, one of the world's largest manufacturers of semiconductors.
+- Morris Chang founded Taiwan Semiconductor Manufacturing Co.
+(TSMC), one of the world's largest manufacturers of semiconductors.
 He retired from the chairman's post in 2018.

 - Chang worked for a quarter-century at Texas Instruments and then joined the Taiwan research body that spun off TSMC.